blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 ### Exposing Privacy Request API

-The Systems that implementing the Privacy Request Interoperability Format SHOULD expose an API to:
+The Systems that implementing the Privacy Request Interchange Vocabulary SHOULD expose an API to:
 - Receive Privacy Requests from other Systems and acknowledge their reception
 - Receive Privacy Request Responses from other Systems and acknowledge their reception